-- 1. A baccalaureate degree from an accredited institution of higher education with an appropriate major.
-Appropriate undergraduate majors include, but are not limited to: management science, business administration, education, information technologies, organizational development, leadership, instructional design, computer science, or psychology.
-An undergraduate GPA of 3.0 is recommended. - Official transcripts from all educational institutions attended; - Two letters of recommendation from professional references; 3. - Three to five years of professional experience in corporate training, human resources, information technology, or business; - A completed application form, available in printed or online format (\$35 application fee-waived for on-line applications); - Professional résumé; - International student applicants: An acceptable TOEFL test score is required.
+- A baccalaureate degree from an accredited institution of higher education with an appropriate major.
+Appropriate undergraduate majors include, but are not limited to management science, business administration, education, information technologies, organizational development, leadership, instructional design, computer science, or psychology.
+An undergraduate GPA of 3.0 is recommended; - 2.
+An official transcript from an accredited institution; - 3.
+Two letters of recommendation from professional references; - Three to five years of professional experience in corporate training, human resources, information technology, or business; (recommended) - A completed application form, available in print or online format (\$35 application fee-waived for on-line applications); - 6. a professional résumé; - 7.
+International student applicants: An acceptable TOEFL test score is required.
 A statement of financial responsibility and official documentation from your sponsor's financial institution are required.
-La Salle University also requires that you send your transcripts/ marksheets to the World Education Services (www.wes.org), or a similar credential evaluation service for an evaluation.
+La Salle University also requires that you send your transcripts/marksheets to the World Education Services (www.wes.org) or a similar credential evaluation service for a transcript evaluation report.